The Dynamics of Globular Clusters and Elliptical Galaxies: Assumptions of the model

+where $T$ is the time for a full cycle.
 The emergence of the error function in this integral might be anticipated from remembering that the velocity of any particle in a system at thermal equilibrium will have a normal distribution due to the maximum entropy principle.

-Although this simplistic approach ignores relativistic effects as the mass accelerates towards the centre, in practice the motion is highly chaotic through the action of gravitational interactions, and from any non-radial component inherited from the time of galaxy formation.
-This therefore causes the star to swing past the centre, apart from very rare encounters with the event horizon at a Schwarzschild radius if a black hole core is present.
-There is therefore a low probability of any individual star experiencing relativistic encounters.

 The mean velocity is then $r_f/T_{1/4}$, and the mean square velocity is: